 Regular Exams and Cleanings

-Regular exams are an important part of maintaining your oral health.
-During your regular exam, we will:
+Regular visits are an important part of maintaining your oral health.
+During your visit we will:

 - Check for any problems that you may not see or feel